Aesthetic Realism is a cult

 The basis of the cure?
 Worship Eli Siegel and Aesthetic Realism!

 The main teaching af Aesthetic Realism is that we have a tendency to see other people and things as inferior, as a way of building ourselves up.
-They call this "contempt", they consider it the sole source of all mental illness.
+They call this "contempt", and consider it the sole source of all mental illness.
 They view homosexuality as one such mental problem caused by a person's contempt for the world.
-So the "cure" involves studying Aesthetic Realism to purge contempt, because once a person sees the beauty of the world accurately then s/he won't feel like being gay any more.
-Here's Eli Siegel saying so in AR's first book on the subject:
+So the "cure" involves studying Aesthetic Realism to purge contempt, because once a person sees the beauty of the world accurately then s/he won't be gay any more.
+Here's AR's founder Elli Siegel saying so in AR's first book on the subject:

 "Get rid of your contempt and you will get rid of one of the chief ingredients in homosexuality." (p.
 19, 38)